Kaytetye language

-Kaytetye (also spelt Kaititj, Gaididj, Kaiditj, Kaytej) is an Australian Aboriginal language spoken in the Northern Territory north of Alice Springs by the Kaytetye people, who live around Barrow Creek and Tennant Creek.
+Kaytetye (also spelt Kaititj, Gaididj, Kaiditj, Kaytej) is an Australian Aboriginal language primarily spoken in the Northern Territory north of Alice Springs by the Kaytetye people, who live around Barrow Creek and Tennant Creek.
 It belongs to the Arandic subgroup of the Pama-Nyungan languages and is related to Alyawarra, which is one of the Upper Arrernte dialects.
 It has an unusual phonology and there are no known dialects.

 The language is considered to be threatened; it is used for face-to-face communication within all generations, but it is losing users, with only 109 speakers of the language in the 2021 census.

-The Kaytetye have (or had) a well-developed sign language known as Akitiri or Eltye eltyarrenke.
+The Kaytetye also have a well-developed sign language known as Akitiri or Eltye eltyarrenke.

 Phonology

 Kaytetye is phonologically unusual in a number of ways.
 Words start with vowels and end with schwa; full CV(C) syllables only occur within a word, as in the word arrkwentyarte 'three' (schwa is spelled e, unless initial, in which case it is not written and often not pronounced).
 Stress falls on the first full syllable.
 There are only two productive vowels, but numerous consonants, including pre-stopped and pre-palatalized consonants.